IBS: Constipation, bloating, diarrhea and gas

 Is this you?

-You wake up in the morning with a bloated and extended stomach.
+You wake up to a beautiful Denver sunrise with a bloated and extended stomach.
 Immediately, you feel the urge to pass gas.

 As you dress for work, you spend time (you don’t have) searching for the right pants you can comfortably wear (and zip) over your poor bloated belly.